Ramduth/crime_MERN/EMAIL_SETUP_GUIDE.md

 ## 📱 Frontend Integration

-The email field is automatically added to the crime reporting form.
+The email field is automatically added to the crime buster form.
 Users will receive:

 1. **Confirmation email** when they submit a report
 2. **Approval/Rejection emails** when police processes their case